docker/docs/ee/end-to-end-install.md

 trial available at the Docker hub](https://hub.docker.com/editions/enterprise/docker-ee-trial/trial).

-Once you get your trial license, you can install Docker Enterprise's Universal Control Plane and Docker Trusted Registry on Linux Servers.
-Windows Servers can only be used as Universal Control Plane Worker Nodes.
+Once you get your trial license, you can install Docker Enterprise's Universal Control Plane (UCP) and Docker Trusted Registry (DTR) on Linux Servers.
+Windows Servers can only be used as UCP Worker Nodes.

-Learn more about the Universal Control Plane's system requirements [here](ucp/admin/install/system-requirements.md).
+Learn more about UCP's system requirements [here](ucp/admin/install/system-requirements.md).
 Also, make sure the hosts are running one of the supported operating systems from Docker Enterprise's [Compatibility Matrix](https://success.docker.com/article/compatibility-matrix).